 The software is available across all major operating systems, offering full VST plugin support and ReWire compatibility.

 Waveform Free lacks some of the features available in its premium counterpart, but all core functionality is included.
-You can use Waveform Free to record, mix, and master your music projects from the ground up.
+Thus, you can use Waveform Free to record, mix, and master your music projects from scratch.

-This flexible DAW can even load video files to synchronize your audio project to a movie scene or an animation.
-Tracktion recently updated Waveform Free to improve the video synchronization workflow further.
+This flexible DAW can even load video files to synchronize your audio project with a movie scene or animation.
+Tracktion recently updated Waveform Free to further improve the video synchronization workflow.

 Waveform Free is the perfect free digital audio workstation for electronic music.
 It can load virtual instruments and offers all the MIDI features required for sequencing VST plugins.